SrgntBallistic/Formbot-V0/README.md

 **Description**: "LDO Krirgami LED PCB, LDO Kirigami Breakout PCB, LDO Breakout Wire Kit, Wago 221-412 x 2 For use with Kirigami Beds"

 **Link**: https://dfh.fm/products/voron-v0-kirigami-bed-wiring-and-led-kit

+Since the Formbot Kit only comes with the frame I bought this wiring kit to get close to what comes in the LDO kit.

 ### Nevermore V6